 What good is a cashmere sweater after a waiter spills a glass of red wine on it?
 A leather jacket that's mottled with mildew?

-Considering the average load of laundry is valued at about $700 and that an average family sends 8 to 10 loads of laundry for a spin in the washing machine each week, the answer is as important for your wallet as it is for your wardrobe.
+Considering the average load of laundry is valued at about $850 and that an average family sends eight to 10 loads of laundry for a spin in the washing machine each week, the answer is as important for your wallet as it is for your wardrobe.
 These luxury clothes care tips can save your family's wardrobe.

-- When in doubt, wash or dry clean according to the primary fiber in the blend.
+When in doubt, wash according to the primary fiber in the blend.
 It pays to know your fibers.
 Here's a guide to luxury clothes care by fabric type:

 - Cashmere: Got a red wine spill?
 Wash on the delicate cycle - or by hand - in cold water.
 Don't wring cashmere - you'll damage the fibers.
 Reshape and lay flat to dry away from direct heat or sunlight.
 To remove excess water after washing, gently roll in a towel.

 - Pashmina: Don't be afraid to wash this silk and cashmere blend.
 It spent 30 to 60 minutes in water just below the boiling point followed by two washes during the dying process that made it so lustrous-looking.
-Wash in warm water with a gentle, natural or baby shampoo.
+Wash in warm water with a gentle, natural shampoo such as Aveda.
 Lay flat to dry.
 Machine drying can damage fibers.

-- Beaded blue jeans: Launder jeans inside out and wash in cold water, using the machine's hand wash or delicate cycle.
+- Beaded blue jeans: Turn inside out and wash in cold water, using the machine's hand wash or delicate cycle.
 Dry flat or on a dryer rack- not in the dryer.

 - Lycra: If the other fibers in the garment are machine washable, this is the recommended method for cleaning Lycra.